baby-lynch/CyberBS/README.md

 # netbs

-network behavioral science homework project
+network behavioral science homework project extract basic IP,TCP info and more specific info such as Cipher Suite, Server Name from TLS packets

-# project structure
+## project structure

 ├── header.h                  // Ethernet, IP, TCP header format defined in here ├── main
 ├── main.c                    // read packet one by one from pcap file ├── Makefile
 ├── output.txt                // info extrated from TLS packets printed in this txt file